Family Reunion to Foreign Spouses

 Oh, come on.
 Is this also true for me as an Aussi?
 Are there really no exceptions?

-Sure there exceptions!
+Sure there are exceptions!
 And you belong to them.
-Generally, you either have to a well-trained person, refugee or self-employed.
+Generally, you either have to be a well-trained person, refugee or self-employed.
 A rough list of exceptions as shown in §30 AufenthG:

 - you have a university degree or corresponding qualification,

 - Your spouse has a residence permit as

 - a highly-skilled employee,

 - a person entitled to asylum,